-These are a great way to “paint” with littler kids as the markers are easy to hold yet the effect looks like watercolors.
+These are a great way to “paint” with littler kids (even older babies and ones year olds!) as the markers are easy to hold yet the effect looks like watercolors.

 Easy to use and pretty, water color paint is (at least in my experience) often less messy than washable tempura paint.
 Just keep the amount of water you offer with the paints to a minimum!

 My kids tend to turn any paint into finger paint, but starting with the basics can be a fun activity.
 Smocks required for this one!